 Understanding the difference between Lean and Six Sigma can help you determine which approach is right for your business needs.
 The methodologies may aim at different targets, but their ultimate goal is the same: to make your organization the best version of itself.

 Interested in learning more about how to apply Lean, Six Sigma or a combination of both into your workplace?
-Visit our Lean Continuous Improvement or Lean Six Sigma Green Belt program pages for more details about student expectations, program benefits, program length, tuition and more.
+Visit our Principles of Lean or Lean Six Sigma Green Belt certificate program pages for more details about student expectations, program benefits, program length, tuition and more.